Struts Multi Page Form Tutorial

 form bean.

-source code shows the JSP file finish.jsp:
+The following source code shows the JSP file finish.jsp:

 Now you can test the first way of creating a multi page form.